Isaac Babel: Arrest and execution

 According to his file, "Case #419, Babel, I.E.", the writer was held at the Lubyanka and Butyrka Prisons for a total of eight months as a case was built against him for Trotskyism, terrorism, and spying for Austria and France.
 At his initial interrogations, "Babel began by adamantly denying any wrongdoing, but then after three days he suddenly 'confessed' to what his interrogator was suggesting and named many people as co-conspirators.
 In all likelihood, he was tortured, almost certainly beaten."
-His interrogators included Boris Rodos, who had a reputation as a particularly brutal torturer, even by the standards of the time, and Lev Schwartzmann, who tortured the renowned theatre director, Vsevolod Meyerhold.
+His interrogators included Boris Rodos, who had a reputation as a particularly brutal torturer, even by the standards of the time, and Lev Schwartzmann, who tortured the renowned theatre director Vsevolod Meyerhold.
 Among those he accused of conspiring with him were his close friends Sergei Eisenstein, Solomon Mikhoels, and Ilya Ehrenburg.

 Despite months of pleading and letters sent directly to Beria, Babel was denied access to his unpublished manuscripts.
 In October 1939, Babel was again summoned for interrogation and denied all his previous testimony.
 A statement was recorded, "I ask the inquiry to take into account that, though in prison, I committed a crime.
 I slandered several people."
 This led to further delays as the NKVD frantically attempted to salvage their cases against Mikhoels, Ehrenburg, and Eisenstein.

-On 16 January 1940, Beria presented Stalin with a list of 457 'enemies of the party and the soviet regime' who were in custody, with a recommendation that 346, including Isaac Babel should be shot.
-According to Babel's daughter, Nathalie Babel Brown, his trial took place on January 26, 1940, in one of Lavrenti Beria's private chambers.
+On 16 January 1940, Lavrentiy Beria presented Stalin with a list of 457 'enemies of the party and the soviet regime' who were in custody, with a recommendation that 346, including Isaac Babel, should be shot.
+According to Babel's daughter, Nathalie Babel Brown, his trial took place on 26 January 1940, in one of Lavrenti Beria's private chambers.
 It lasted about twenty minutes.
 The sentence had been prepared in advance and without ambiguity: death by firing squad, to be carried out immediately.
-He was shot at 1.30 am on 27 January 1940.
+He was shot at 1:30 am on 27 January 1940.

-Babel's last recorded words in the proceedings were, 'I am innocent.
+Babel's last recorded words in the proceedings were:

+I am innocent.
 I have never been a spy.
 I never allowed any action against the Soviet Union.
 I accused myself falsely.
 I was forced to make false accusations against myself and others...
-I am asking for only one thing—let me finish my work.'
-He was shot the next day and his body was thrown into a communal grave.
+I am asking for only one thing—let me finish my work.

+He was shot the next day, and his body was thrown into a communal grave.
 All of this information was revealed in the early 1990s.
 According to Simon Sebag Montefiore, Babel's ashes were buried with those of Nikolai Yezhov and several other victims of the Great Purge in a common grave at the Donskoy Cemetery.
 After the dissolution of the Soviet Union, a plaque was placed there which reads, "Here lie buried the remains of the innocent, tortured, and executed victims of political repressions.
 May they never be forgotten."

-According to the early official Soviet version, Isaac Babel died in the Gulag on March 17, 1941.
+According to the early official Soviet version, Isaac Babel died in the Gulag on 17 March 1941.
 Peter Constantine, who translated Babel's complete writings into English, has described the writer's execution as "one of the great tragedies of 20th century literature."